Mandelbrot Jewish Cookies

 Crunchy with a light almond flavor, Mandelbrot {Mandel Bread} is a twice-baked, non-dairy Jewish cookie that’s similar to Italian biscotti.
-Enjoy with tea or coffee for Rosh Hashanah, Hannukkah, or just because.
+I like to enjoy them with tea or coffee for Rosh Hashanah, Hannukkah, or just because.
 If you love biscotti, you’ll love these too!

 Mandel Bread Jewish Cookies Recipe